-Other than as disclosed in this Circular, there are no material interests, direct or indirect, of any Trustee or executive officer of the Trust, any Unitholder that beneficially owns, or controls or directs, (directly or indirectly) more than 10% of the Units of the Trust, or any associate or affiliate of any of the foregoing persons, in any transaction since January 1, 2019 that has materially affected or is reasonably expected to materially affect the Trust or any of its subsidiaries.
+Other than as disclosed in this Circular, there are no material interests, direct or indirect, of any Trustee or executive officer of the Trust, any Unitholder that beneficially owns, or controls or directs, (directly or indirectly) more than 10% of the Units of the Trust, or any associate or affiliate of any of the foregoing persons, in any transaction since January 1, 2021 that has materially affected or is reasonably expected to materially affect the Trust or any of its subsidiaries.

-K. Rai Sahi (Trustee, Chairman, President and Chief Executive Officer of the Trust), Andrew Tamlin (Chief Financial Officer of the Trust), Beverley G. Flynn (Secretary and Senior Vice President, General Counsel of the Trust), Paul Miatello (Senior Vice President of the Trust), and Angela Sahi (Senior Vice President of the Trust) are employees of Morguard or a related party and have ongoing relationships with Morguard .
-In addition, Robert D. Wright (Vice President of the Trust) has a consulting agreement with Morguard.
-Morguard holds a significant effective interest in the Trust.
+K. Rai Sahi (Trustee, Chairman, President and Chief Executive Officer of the Trust), Andrew Tamlin (Chief Financial Officer of the Trust), Beverley G. Flynn (Senior Vice President, General Counsel and Secretary of the Trust), Paul Miatello (Senior Vice President of the Trust), and Angela Sahi (Senior Vice President of the Trust) are employees of Morguard or a related party and have ongoing relationships with Morguard.

-For a discussion of the arrangements with Morguard, please see the most recent Annual Information Form dated February 13, 2020, which may be accessed electronically under the REIT's profile on SEDAR at www.sedar.com.
+For a discussion of the arrangements with Morguard, please see the most recent Annual Information Form dated February 16, 2022, which may be accessed electronically under the REIT's profile on SEDAR at www.sedar.com.